-Akvo RSR provides a stable and secure platform which is used by the partners to facilitate communication and reporting and to secure funds for projects.
-Akvo collects money donated to projects and distributes it to the proper recipients.
-Akvo actively builds a network of trusted partners which act as support and field partners.
+Akvo RSR provides a stable and secure platform which is used by the partners to facilitate communication and reporting.

-Field partners are responsible for producing a good quality project plan, implementing their project(s) together with the local community, and for providing regular project updates.
+Field partners are responsible for producing a good quality project plan, implementing their project(s) together with the local community, and for providing regular project updates and reporting information.